Tarmean/tarmean.github.io/mutable_lenses.md

 type MLens m s a = forall f.
 Traversable f => (a -> Compose m f a) -> s -> Compose m f s
 ```

-And here is how we might define a monadic lens:
+And here is how we might define a mutating lens:

 ```haskell
 ixM :: (V.MVector v a, PrimMonad m) => Int -> MLens m (v (PrimState m) a) a